 Verdict: The one-time purchase that ends the tea-bag problem for good — solid 18/8 stainless mesh, no coating to chip, no plastic anywhere near your water.

 The permanent, zero-waste solution to the tea bag problem entirely.
 A good stainless steel infuser pays for itself in a week if you drink tea daily.
 Look for 18/8 food-grade stainless steel (also labeled 304 stainless) — not chrome-plated or aluminum alternatives.
 The best designs have fine mesh that holds even small-leaf teas without allowing them to pass through into the cup.
 Popular formats include basket infusers that sit inside a mug, squeeze-style ball infusers for single-serve, and in-pot infusers for larger quantities.
 Avoid cheap plated infusers where the coating can chip — 18/8 solid stainless is the only material worth buying for daily use.
 Zero ongoing cost, zero plastic exposure, zero waste.
+If you take the tea with you, finish the job with the cup: our best non-toxic travel mug guide ranks glass and 18/8 steel picks that keep every part of the pour path plastic-free.

 What owners sayfrom real buyer reviews